jesperby/nursing-homes/README.md

 ## License
 Released under AGPL version 3.

-The `vendor` and `public/ckeditor` directories contains third party code that may be released under other licenses stated in the start of each file or separate license files.
+The `public/ckeditor` directory contains third party code that may be released under other licenses stated in the start of each file or separate license files.